AlabamaASRL/asset_asrl/doc/examples/HyperSensitive.rst

 Beginning in version 0.1.0, we can have the phase deal with these issues automatically by enabling adaptive mesh refinement before optimizing the trajectory as shown below.
 When enabled, after solving the first mesh, ASSET automatically update the number and spacing of segments, and resolve the problem to reduce the estimated error in the trajectory below some user defined tolerance.
 This tolerance is specified using the MeshTol field of the phase.
 Additionally, you may also specify the maximum number of allowable mesh iterations.
-As general rule of thumb, Econtol of the optimizer should be the same as or smaller than the mesh tolerance.
-It is also,recommended that you invoke PSIOPT with post solving enabled.
+As general rule of thumb, the equality constraint tolerance of the optimizer should be the same as or smaller than the mesh tolerance.
+It is also recommended that you invoke PSIOPT with post solving enabled.
 That way, even if the optimize call fails to fully converge, PSIOPT will still return a trajectory to mesh refinement algorithm that at least satisfies the dynamics constraints of the mesh.
-As before, the flag returned by optimize_solve only indicates the convergence status of the last call to PSIOPT.
+As before, the flag returned by :code:`.optimize_solve` only indicates the convergence status of the last call to PSIOPT.
 To programatically check the convergence of the mesh, you can read the MeshConverged field of the phase.
-More explanation of the features of adaptive mesh refinement, can be found in the tutorial.
+More explanation of the features of adaptive mesh refinement can be found in the :ref:`Adaptive Mesh Refinement Tutorial <mesh-guide>`.

 .. code-block:: python